Best Dog Food Brands On Market: Top Picks

 Weakness

-• Not cost-effective for large households
+• Not ideal for multi-dog homes

 5. WAG Salmon & Sweet Potato Grain Free Dry Dog Food